bobzwik/Quadcopter_SimCon/README.md

 ### Control
 There are currently 3 controllers coded in this project.
 One to control XYZ positions, one to control XY velocities and Z position, and one to control XYZ velocities.
 In all 3 current controllers, it is also possible to set a Yaw angle (heading) setpoint.
 There are plans to add more ways of controlling the quadcopter.

 The control algorithm is strongly inspired by the PX4 multicopter control algorithm.
 It is a cascade controller, where the position error (difference between the desired position and the current position) generates a velocity setpoint, the velocity error then creates a desired thrust magnitude and orientation, which is then interpreted as a desired rotation (expressed as a quaternion).
 The quaternion error then generates angular rate setpoints, which then creates desired moments.
 The states are controlled using a PID control.
 Position and Attitude control uses a simple Proportional (P) gain, while Velocity and Rate uses Proportional and Derivative (D) gains.
+Velocity also has an optional Integral (I) gain if wind is activated in the simulation.

-The main difference between this control algorithm and the PX4's, is that this code doesn't have integral (I) gain for the velocity and angular rate controllers (yet).
-There is no need for it yet since wind isn't modeled in the simulation and hover thrust is perfectly known.
+There are multiple wind model implemented.
+One were the wind velocity, heading and elevation remain constant, one where they vary using a sine function, and one where they vary using a sine function with a random average value.

 The mixer (not based from PX4) allows to find the exact RPM of each motor given the desired thrust magnitude and desired moments.